Apple Cider Vinegar for Digestion. What’s the Deal?

 Should you take apple cider vinegar for gut health?

 Before I answer that, I need to briefly explain how apple cider vinegar is made.

 It starts by taking crushed apple juice (apple cider – loosely strained) and fermenting it with yeast to produce alcohol.
 After this, bacteria is added to the apple alcohol solution which is further fermented by the bacteria.
 The conversion of alcohol to acetic acid is how vinegar is produced (the same thing that happens to wine when it is ‘off’).

-Reflux: for many, reflux is due to low stomach acid production, not from an excess.
+For many, reflux is due to low stomach acid production, not from an excess.
 Most automatically think that any regurgitation and pain is from having too much stomach acid.
-But, even those on acid reducing medications will feel burning with reflux.
-This is because the esophagus doesn’t have a protective layer of mucous like the stomach does so don’t let burning fool you into thinking you have too much acid.
+But, even those on acid-reducing medications will feel burning with reflux.
+This is because the esophagus doesn’t have a protective layer of mucous-like the stomach does so don’t let burning fool you into thinking you have too much acid.
 If you have persistent acid reflux, you may have Gastroesophageal Reflux Disease (GERD) and should speak to your doctor.
 Untreated GERD can lead to Barrett’s esophagus, and if left untreated, can develop further into esophageal cancer.

-Anti-bacterial: this one is true.
+This one is true.
 That is if you’re looking for a non-toxic, ‘natural’ antibacterial cleaning agent.
 Acetic acid, the organic acid found in all vinegar DOES have antimicrobial properties.
-However, when it comes to your internal environment, apple cider vinegar is no match for the antibacterial, antifungal and antimicrobial properties of your own stomach and bile acids.
+However, when it comes to your internal environment, apple cider vinegar is no match for the antibacterial, antifungal, and antimicrobial properties of your own stomach and bile acids.
 Vinegar of any kind won’t make a dent in your fight against pathogens.